 You can enjoy watching anime through Netflix Philippines for a monthly subscription ranging from Php149.00 up to Php 549.00 only.
 It’s just a small dime compared to the value of entertainment and services we received from it.
 You can visit www.netflix.com for further details.

-WeTV is the international streaming services of Tencent Video, the Chinese media giant.
-There is something unique in this one than the others in this list, along with iQIYI; WeTV does not only licensed Japanese animation but instead, people can also watch donghua on this site such as Soul Land, The King’s Avatar, and a whole lot more.
+WeTV is the international streaming service of Tencent Video, the Chinese media giant.
+There is something unique in this one than the others in this list, along with iQIYI; WeTV does not only license Japanese animation but instead, people can also watch donghua on this site such as Soul Land, The King’s Avatar, and a whole lot more.
 They even have drama series, in fact, this is where I have watched The King’s Avatar live-action series way back in 2019.

 WeTV’s subscriptions are as low as Php59.00 every month, Php159.00 quarterly, and Php599.00 annually.
 That’s actually pretty cheap, so if you love watching Chinese anime, and even those series from Japan, this is a place for you to go.
 You can check it out here: www.wetv.vip/en.

 Here are other streaming services from China.
 IQIYI is one of the leading video-sharing and streaming websites in China.
 There are various Chinese and Korean drama series available in it and several Chinese anime that they also produced in recent years such as Are You Okay? and The Demonic King Who Chases His Wife.
 They also have Japanese animation on their list and the most recent anime lineups are Attack on Titan, Haikyuu!! and Dragon Ball Super.